 Have your children or students read One Plastic Bag?
 Is your child or classroom already doing an amazing, earth-friendly project?
 We want to hear from you!
 Let us know the good things you’re up to and we might feature you on the site.
 Share your story with us here by filling out our form (please make sure to include a media release or release statement if sending names of students, photos, or videos).

 NEW!
 During the COVID-19 outbreak and school closures, many publishers are allowing educators to read picture books to their students in closed-link recordings.
 If you want to read One Plastic Bag on a video for your students, fill out this online form from Lerner Publishing to request permissions.

-About the Gambia – Quick Fact Sheet for Kids
+About the Gambia – Quick Fact Sheet

 About the Gambia – Powerpoint

 This presentation features slides with bulleted information about climate, school, food, language, and aspects of everyday Gambian life.
 Also includes photos and additional links.

 Dangers of Plastic & What You Can Do Fact Sheets

 This PDF document includes statistics about plastic trash in America and beyond, as well as action ideas for kids to help the earth.

 This simple word find game incorporates Wolof and English words from the book One Plastic Bag.
 A fun extension activity for PreK – Grade 3.